The sbt-hydra plugin offers a

 Note also that if Hydra is disabled on a subproject, the compilation time for the subproject is not reported, as there would be no way to compare the vanilla Scala compile time performance against Hydra.
 There are two possible reasons why Hydra may be disabled on a subproject: 1) you have explicitly disabled the

-HydraPlugin on a subproject, or 2) a subproject uses a version of Scala that is not supported by Hydra, e.g., Scala 2.10.x (see the installation requirements section for the set of supported Scala versions).
+HydraPlugin on a subproject, or 2) a subproject uses a version of Scala that is not supported by Hydra, e.g., Scala 2.10.x).

 Benchmarking is hard, and automating it is not a panacea.
 Keep an eye on the numbers and make sure they make sense.
 Pay particular attention to large variations in measured times and check the Memory Tuning section for tips.